Sheki - Ancient City of Caucasus

 Gileili Minaret is a monument of the 16th - 17th centuries.
 It used to be a part of Gileili Mosque very well known in the city.
 But unfortunately, the mosque disappeared.
 Only the minaret, protected by the state, reminds of its existence.
 Gileili Minaret (built from burnt brick) can be seen in Kyulek hlin makhal of the cit y.
 It is the first and the highest minaret in Zakataly - a Sheki district.

-Sheki has a very well preserved bath of the19th century.
-It was constructed in the style of traditional baths: it consists of two bigger halls - one for undressing (Chol or Bayir) and the other - for bathing with a warmed up floor.
+Sheki has a very well preserved bath (hamam) of the19th century.
+It was constructed in the style of traditional baths: it consists of two bigger halls - one for undressing and the other - for bathing with a warmed up floor.

 New Sheki Fortress